Members

 Director: Thekla Kadi

-Research Coordinator: Minas Tapakis
+Research Committee Delegate: Minas Tapakis

 CDV, Czech Republic